-The Mail Art Archive of Ruth Wolf-Rehfeldt and Robert Rehfeldt groups all Mail Art works received by the two German artists Ruth Wolf-Rehfeldt and Robert Rehfeldt, from the beginning of the 1970s until the early 1990s.
+The Mail Art Archive of Ruth Wolf-Rehfeldt and Robert Rehfeldt groups all Mail Art works received by the two German artists Ruth Wolf-Rehfeldt and Robert Rehfeldt, from the start of the 1970s until the early 1990s.

 Ruth Wolf-Rehfeldt (b.
 1932, Wurzen, Germany) lives in Berlin.